alaTest Sites

-alaTest has collected and analyzed 821 reviews of Apple Mac Mini (2007).
+alaTest has collected and analyzed 820 reviews of Apple Mac Mini (2007).
 The average rating for this product is 4.4/5, compared to an average rating of 4.1/5 for other Desktops for all reviews.
-People are impressed by the reliability and size.
-The design and price also get good comments.
+People really like the reliability and size.
+The design and price also get good views.

 usability, price, design, size, reliability